-There’s a large number of visitors to Cuba that tend to stick to Havana and Varadero only which can be understandable if they’re short on time.
+There’s a large number of visitors to Cuba that tend to stick to Havana and Varadero only, which can be understandable if they’re short on time.
 On the other side, there’s lots more of Cuba to visit and explore, with Trinidad being one of the most idyllic places in the whole country.
-Even if you’re stuck to a tight schedule doesn’t mean you have to skip it.
-Spending only one day in Trinidad is enough to explore the beautiful street of once colonial city, spend an afternoon at the beach and have a memorable night out.
+Even if you’re bound by a tight schedule, that doesn’t mean you have to skip it.
+Spending only one day in Trinidad is enough to explore the beautiful streets of the once colonial city, enjoy yourself at the beach, and have a memorable night out.

 What’s the best time to visit Trinidad?

 Ideally, it would be from March to June.
-Skip summer due to high temperatures, high humidity, frequent heavy rains.
-Winter, on the other hand, can get too busy, packed with the travelers from the Northern Hemisphere.
+Summer should be skipped because it’s too hot, humid and rainy.
+Winter, on the other hand, is often very busy, packed with travelers from the Northern Hemisphere.

 What’s good to know about Trinidad?